guitargulley/castle-grimtol/Solution.md

 # if health is < 75 && > 60
 44: go w
 #### Enter battle with skeleton ranger
-1: use greatsword or battle axe for higer hit rates.
+1: use greatsword or battle axe for higer hit rates. -- hit enter to continue through dialog
-2: if your health is below 60 use healthpotion
+2: if your health is below 60 use healthpotion -- check health after battles or after item is used by typing health
 3: go e
 # if health is > 75
 44: go n
 45: use goldkey
 46: go w
 ####### Enter battle with Undead King
-1: Use greatsword or battleaxe for higer hit rates.
+1: Use greatsword or battleaxe for higer hit rates. -- hit enter to continue through dialog
 2: DO NOT USE HEALTH POTION IN THIS FIGHT -- it is just water and you will lose a turn.
 3: you can use food if you picked it up.
 # Exit battle
 47: go w
 48: take crownoffire
-49: use crownoffire
+49: use crownoffire -- hit enter to continue through dialog
 ########## Game over